sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 Additional guidelines for *10 key Normal* difficulties:

-- **Avoid chords with more than 4 notes.** If the mapper wishes to utilize such chords, they are encouraged to relax the surrounding patterns.
+- **Avoid chords with more than 4 notes.** When such patterns are used, it is encouraged to relax the density of surrounding patterns.
-- **1/2 Bracket patterns should be used sparingly.** This extends to other 1-handed patterns requiring the independent movement of 3 or 4 knuckles.
-(Link this to a set of images with examples)
+- **1-handed 1/2 bracket patterns should be used sparingly.** This extends to other 1-handed patterns requiring the independent movement of 3 or 4 knuckles.
 - **Avoid staggering the releases for long notes held simultaneously on the same hand.** If the mapper wishes to utilize such patterns, they are encouraged to relax the surrounding patterns.
-- **The mapper is encouraged to relax rice patterns played on a hand that is actively holding a long note.**
+- A**void staggering the releases for long notes held simultaneously on the same hand.** When such patterns are used, it is encouraged to relax the density of surrounding patterns.

 ### ![](/wiki/shared/diff/hard-m.png?20211215) Hard